katleyq/biodiversity-assessment-arizona/README.md

 **About**:

 This purpose of this repository is to analyze the environmental impacts of urban expansion in Phoenix, Arizona from 2017 to 2020.
-This analysis will look at the biodiversity intactness index dataset developed by Gassert et al 2022 to assess how urban expansion has affected biodiversity in Phoenix.
+This analysis will look at the biodiversity intactness index dataset developed by Gassert, Mazzarello, & Hyde (2022) to assess how urban expansion has affected biodiversity in Phoenix.
 This analysis will generate a time series visualization of how biodiversity has changed in the area of interest.

 **Highlights**: